Biden administration says fentanyl-xylazine cocktail is a deadly national threat

 Synthetic drugs including fentanyl, methamphetamines and now xylazine have become a political flashpoint as drug deaths rise.

-With the Biden administration pivoting to battle the xylazine-fentanyl cocktail, experts say they expects to see more deadly synthetic drugs making their way onto American streets.
+With the Biden administration pivoting to battle the xylazine-fentanyl cocktail, experts say they expect to see more deadly synthetic drugs making their way onto American streets.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.